mwmlln/shinju_select/static/documentation/TESTING.md

 ### #15 Filter by price range

-  * Acceptance criteria : Price range can be set to filter the product that matches the price range - As products number is small to start with this functions is set as Sould Have and other issues were prioritized
+  * Acceptance criteria : Price range can be set to filter the product that matches the price range - As products number is small to start with this function is set as Should Have and other issues were prioritized

     Tasks